 Stop using this medication and call your doctor at once if you show signs of absorbing too much of the medicine through your skin, such as:

-- blurred vision, or seeing halos around lights;
+- blurred vision, eye pain, or seeing halos around lights;

 - sleep problems (insomnia);

-- weight gain, puffiness in your face;
+- weight gain, puffiness in your face; or

-Less serious side effects may include:
+Common side effects may include:

-- thinning of your skin;
+- thinning of treated skin; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.